Your rights - the basics

 The choices in the left hand menu give detailed information on your rights, and how to use them.

-If you would like to see how other people have used freedom of information (FOI), look at the video clips on this page.
-Click on the links below to read more stories in our Annual Reports.
+If you would like to see how other people have used freedom of information (FOI), look at the video clips on this page or click on the link below.

 On the right, you will find help if you are looking for information about yourself or other people.
 You can also use the "response calculator" to check what date you should receive a response from a Scottish public authority, if you have asked it for information.